Are you planning an Osaka itinerary with your loved one and have no idea where to go?

 7 pm Osaka Bay

-See a giant whale shark in one of the biggest aquariums in the world and then enjoy a relaxing cruise around Osaka Bay.
+See a giant whale shark in one of the biggest aquariums in the world, but try to arrive earlier as it closes at 8pm.

 Day 3 – Fun Day of Rides